dbenkhal/POPiX/README.md

 ## :wrench: Prerequisites

-To use POPiX you nedd to install the following :
+To use POPiX, you must install the following dependencies:

 - JAVA SE version 19 or latest
 - The following jar Files :
  - [ANTLR](https://www.antlr.org/download.html) generator parser version 4.7.2 or latest (avauilable at: )